-Unfortunately, Halloween comes to mind when many people think of October 31st.
+Unfortunately, Halloween comes to mind when many people think of October 31st, instead of Reformation Day.
 This date actually looks back on one of the most dramatic moments in church history.
 On this day in 1517 Martin Luther nailed his list of grievances against the Catholic Church to the door of a chapel in Wittenberg, Germany.
 These Ninety-Five Theses became the catalyst for the Reformation, which produced the Five Solas.

 Martin Luther spoke one of my favorite quotes when the Catholic Church threatened to excommunicate him: